relxd/lxd-sdk/docs/StoragePoolsApi.md

 <a name="getStoragePoolsByNameResources"></a>
 # **getStoragePoolsByNameResources**
-> GetStoragePoolsByNameResourcesResponse getStoragePoolsByNameResources(pool, recursion, filter)
+> BackgroundOperationResponse getStoragePoolsByNameResources(pool, recursion, filter)